Approach Social Work is a national graduate training programme. You will need to have a degree and want to become a child and family social worker.

 To apply for the Approach Social Work programme, you must have:

-• GCSE English Language at grade C/4 or above (or an approved equivalent qualification
+- GCSE English Language at grade C/4 or above (or find a regulated qualification)

 If you apply with predicted degree results, you will need to prove that you will receive your results by a deadline set by Frontline.